OriRoth22/tierra_spec_task/README.md

 ## Model Performance

 The implemented models were evaluated using R² and RMSE metrics on the training dataset.
 Detailed performance metrics are available in the script output.

+## note!

+in this notebook file the goal is to be as detailed as possible, the py project is focused on efficiency!